AdobeDocs/campaign-classic.es-ES/help/installation/using/configuring-campaign-options.md

   </tr>
   <tr>
    <td> <span class="uicontrol">XtkSecurity_Unsafe_DecryptString</span> <br /> </td>
-   <td> Si se selecciona 1, esta opción permite utilizar decryptString para descifrar algunas contraseñas.<br /> </td>
+   <td> If 1 is selected, this option allow to use decryptString to decrypt some passwords.<br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">XtkTraceDeleteLogin</span> <br /> </td>
-   <td> Introduzca el valor "1" para rastrear la eliminación de elementos con información de pistas de auditoría en mData, mediante la modificación de su campo "modificado por" antes de la eliminación del registro.<br /> </td>
+   <td> Enter the "1" value to trace the deletion of elements with Audit trail information in the mData, through the modification of its "modified by" field before the deletion of the record.<br /> </td>
   </tr>
  </tbody>
 </table>